Leonmail2/Text-Fighters/README.md

 4. Move Forwards (this will randomly move 1 or 2 forwards)
 5. Move Backwards (this will randomly move 1 or 2 back)
 6. Status
+7. Nothing
-7. (insert special perk, magic does not show up here)
+8. (insert special perk, magic does not show up here)

 for knight